 Wherever they come from, one thing is for sure… you can’t generate leads on autopilot through your website if you’re not generating traffic.

-Paid ads effectively drive immediate traffic to your website while building your organic traffic takes a little more time (but the payoff is massive) — more on organic traffic or “SEO” here shortly.
+Paid ads effectively drive immediate traffic to your website.
+Building your organic traffic takes a little more time (but the payoff is massive) — more on organic traffic or “SEO” shortly.

 What about conversions?